ericborn/gm-reskin/src/main/resources/readme-eng.md

     GMReskin.getSkinIndex(Class<? extends AbstractCreature> cls)

-获得指定种类生物当前使用的皮肤下标(下标不能小于0，否则会视为0)
+Gets the skin index currently used by the specified creature.

     GMReskin.setSkinIndex(Class<? extends AbstractCreature> cls, int index)

-Set the skin index currently used by the specified creature as `index`.
+Set the skin index currently used by the specified creature as `index`(The index cannot be less than 0, otherwise it will be regarded as 0).

 It will not affect existing creatures, and later generated creatures will use this skin.